What's the Difference Between Mixing and Mastering Music?

 The difference between mixing and mastering a song

 Quick TLDR; Mixing is the process of making all the tracks within a song sound great together.
-Once you've figured out whether you're recording in mono or stereo and got your mix finalised ready for review, mastering is the final step in the production of a track.
+Once you've figured out whether you're recording in mono or stereo and got your mix finalised ready for review, audio mastering is the final step in the production of a track.
 During mastering, you’re already working with a mixed song and making some final tweaks before it's ready to release.

 But there's more to it than that!